gjoncas/gjoncas.github.io/posts/2020-06-14-easyplot-in-haskell.markdown

 Then click OK, OK, OK, and we’re done that part.

 Then we need to install it on Haskell.
-For 8.10.2, `cabal new-install easyplot` worked for me.
+For 8.10.2, putting `cabal new-install easyplot` in the command line worked for me.
 For 8.6.5, I needed to use the older `cabal install easyplot`.

 There’s a very similar package `gnuplot`, which you can install too if you want.